Commonly Used Data Types in C# with Examples

 double pi = 3.14159;

-Represents decimal numbers with higher precision for financial and monetary
+• decimal: Stores decimal numbers with higher precision, making it ideal for financial calculations.

 decimal salary = 5000.50m;